haydenliu/ml-book-d0693/content/pages/index.md

           ### Recognizing Faces with Support Vector Machine

-          It will discuss how the support vector machine algorithm searches for a decision boundary in order to separate data from different classes.
-          Also, you will implement the algorithm with scikit-learn, and apply it to solve various real-life problems including face recognition.
+          Support vector machine searches for a decision boundary in order to separate data from different classes.
+Also, you will implement the algorithm  =and apply it to solve various real-life problems including face recognition.
       - content: |-
           ### Content is King